winya/api-docs/_posts/android/0.5/README.md

 #### Catching callbacks

-There are seven different listeners that you can add to the Player Library instance to receive callbacks.
-Some of these listeners are mandatory, others are optional, but each listener represents a group of functionality of the library.
+There are seven different listeners that you can add to the Player SDK instance to receive callbacks.
+Some of these listeners are mandatory, others are optional, but each listener represents a group of functionality of the Player SDK.

 The seven listeners are: